tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 This document liberally employs the use of sample code to describe the end-user effect of proposed changes.

+(We say "encourage" instead of "require" since removing the Session API from the Python frontend within a year may be an unrealistic aspiration.
+Particularly given the use in Estimators and the use of MonitoredSession and hooks.
+The `Session` API may have to stick around in `tf.compat.v1`).

 ## Design Proposal